 Considering the abundance at age 2 as indicator of recruitment, the EU survey provided two recruitment indices.
 The abundance of two years olds obtained in the main trawl since 1996 and the abundance for this age group in the juvenile shrimp bag attached to the gear since 2001.
-Both are presented together in table 6 and Figure 6.
-The early years of the series showed very small numbers of age 2 but from 2002 the abundance increased.
-Also, from 2003 when automatic winches were introduced in the EU bottom trawl survey, the gear was considered to catch much more young shrimp than before.
+Both are presented together in table 6 and Figure 5.